Walther PPS M2 Review

 It also has a loaded chambered/striker indicator on the backside of the gun, the cool thing here is that the chamber indicator can kinda serve as a “Gadget” for the PPS M2.
 When you go to holster the gun, you can push your thumb onto the indicator.
 If anything begins to mess with the trigger you will feel it and know when to stop.
 IF you’re holding your thumb against the indicator hard enough, the gun also can’t discharge since your thumb is preventing the striker from cocking all the way.

-The only real gripe I have about the Walther PPS M2 is the fact that they took away the PPS’ ability to have a light mounted to it.
-If it had retained that ability it would definitely be a huge score when comparing it to the Sig P365.
+The only real gripe I have about the Walther PPS M2 is the fact that they took away the PPS’ ability to have a light mounted to it, but at the same time the only lights that would fit wouldn’t be worth the time and effort…so it’s a give and take kind of thing.
 That said, for $260 shipped I’m extremely happy with my PPS M2.
 It’s slender, it’s slim, it’s sexy.
 It carries well enough, it shoots extremely well for it’s size, it’s budget friendly, and the magazines are only $25/ea.

 If you’re on a budget, the Walther PPS M2 is a testament that you don’t necessarily have to sacrifice quality for being on a tighter budget.
 If you’re on the market for a deep concealment gun or your first concealed carry firearm, definitely check out the Walther PPS M2.